tspike2k/djinnprint/README.md

 ### Todo

-* Do not use .stringof for code generation; use __traits(identifier, <var>) instead.
+* Do not use .stringof for code generation; use __traits(identifier, var) instead.
 See this page for details: https://dlang.org/spec/property.html#stringof
 * Print doubles.
 * Figure out how to make @ToPrintWhen -betterC compatible.
 * Testing on Windows.
 * Custom float/double to string conversion that doesn't rely on snprintf.
-* Add formatting options for variable (commas for integers, hex output, etc.).
+* Add formatting options for variables (commas for integers, hex output, etc.).
 Additionally, there should be an option to print the name of each struct type before the value of its members.
 This could be useful in code generation.
 For instance, printing `Vect2(1.0000f, 1.0000f)` would be useful for this case rather than `(1.0000, 1.000)`, the latter of which is the default behavior.

 ## Installation